enzingerm/snapborg/README.md

 - *Python*:
   - packaging
   - pyyaml
+  - dacite

 # Changelog

+## 0.2-alpha
+- A new configuration file format has been introduced which allows for multiple borg repos for a single snapper config
+  - every borg repo now gets a unique name so that the path can be changed in the future without affecting the snapborg/snapper metadata
+  - retention settings can be different for each borg repo
+  - a borg repo can be completely optional (so that snapborg doesn't fail when the repo is unreachable)
+  - also a time limit can be configured which specifies the maximum age of the last successfully transferred snapshot to the repo, if the time limit is exceeded, the snapborg call fails This is equivalent to the previous `fault_tolerant_mode` in combination with `last_backup_max_age`
+  - per default, a borg repo is mandatory, so snapborg fails if any error occurs during backup or the repo is unaccessible
+  - there is a compatibility layer in the code which ensures backwards compatibility to the old configuration file format
+  - when the user switches to the new configuration file format, and assigns a unique name to the borg repo, the metadata in the snapper snapshots will automatically be updated to reference the new (named) repo config.
+This way, the existing archives won't have to be recreated.

+- Ability to provide arbitrary parameters to `borg create` via `create_params` config section
+- Ability to provide arbitrary environment variables to borg via `environment` config section
+- Streamlined the configuration and put some directives to a more logical place
+  - `exclude_patterns` is now just a normal entry under `create_params`
+  - for `compression`, the same applies
+  - `borg_passphrase` is now just a normal entry under `environment`

+#### Removed Features:
+- `snapborg init` command
+- provide a file name as borg passphrase so that the file contents is used as the actual passphrase

 ## 0.1.1
   - Remove `--bind-mount` parameter which was needed to strip the snapper snapshot prefix